sambux1/presentations/opps/slides/polling/traditional.md

 Just one.
 Now here's the same list...

 In the context of US presidential elections, this discrepancy makes sense.
+Pollster time is a scarce resource, and they want to spend that time on states they think will be competitive.

 But it does mean that we're leaving potentially valuable data and valuable insights on the table.

-If we were to have access to much more data, we might be able to learn a lot more.
+If we were to have access to much more data, we might be able to learn quite a bit more and make more accurate predictions.
 -->